 Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

-The intent is to provide the access of aggregate object without exposing its internal structure.
+The intent of iterator design pattern is to provide the access of aggregate object without exposing its internal structure.

 Need to access the elements of an aggregate object without exposing the internal details of object.